Postgraduate in Feline Medicine

 Terms and conditions of payment

-The remaining fees must be paid by direct debit during the first 10 days of each month.
+If you have chosen our instalment plan, the monthly payments must be made via direct debit within the first 10 days of each month.

 Request more information